 The challenge with ordering sweet potato slips from a seed company is that they ship late in the season, here in Canada in June.
 This is due to the sweet potato slips being extremely cold and frost sensitive, and the fact that they need to grow to a certain size before they can be shipped.

-Growing your own has the advantage that you can be earlier and the slips will not have to go through a shipping shock.
+Growing your own has the advantage that you can start earlier and the slips will not have to go through a shipping shock.
+See picture comparison above in early June.
+The homegrown slips were planted according to the weather a bit earlier and are healthy plants, while the shipped in slips just arrived and are struggling to survive.

 How to grow sweet potato slips

-Wash the sweet potato and place half of it in water, hold it above the water with some toothpicks.
+The traditional way to grow sweet potato slips is to wash the sweet potato and place half of it in water, holding it above the water with some toothpicks.
 It kind of looks cool that way, too.

 Now place the potato in a sunny window and/or under a grow light and let it grow slips till they are at least 6 inches long.

-Than you take those slips off of the potato and place them in their own jar of water till they grow nice and healthy roots.
+Once the slips are grown, take them off of the potato and place them in their own jar of water till they grow nice and healthy roots.
+Now they are ready to be planted.

 Sweet potatoes also like a loose, well drained soil.
-Our northern heavy soil is not the best choice.
-You can use a good potting soil (add some more compost to it for nutrients) or mix your own soil the Square Foot Garden way: 1/3 compost, 1/3 vermiculite, 1/3 peat moss.
+You can use a good potting soil and add some more compost to it for nutrients, or mix your own soil the Square Foot Garden way: 1/3 compost, 1/3 vermiculite, 1/3 peat moss.

 If grown in a container, give the plant enough room to grow.
-My first trial pot was too small.
-Grow bags are always better for container growing.
+My first trial pot was too small (see picture above).
+Also check out the grow bags that are always better for container growing.

 Give the sweet potato plant protection